-Bryce Harper rallies Phillies past Dodgers 9-8
+Harper’s 2-run double in 9th rallies Phillies past Dodgers

 “Taking a player out of the lineup in a punitive way is not my natural way of handling these type of situations,” Kapler said.
 “In this particular situation, I thought it was critical to address in part because right after some of the other incidents that we’ve had.”

-Franco grounded out as a pinch-hitter in the sixth.
+Franco grounded out as a pinch-hitter in the sixth inning.

 TRAINER’S ROOM